himanshu676767/fastapi-user-api/README.md

 FastAPI User Management API
 A simple REST API built using FastAPI for managing users (Create, Read, Update, Delete).
-This project is designed as a beginner-friendly task suitable for practice or reporting in daily standups.
+This project is designed as a beginner-friendly task suitable for practice.

 Features
 Create User – Add a new user with name and email.